 Maintenance of records.
-The District will maintain a confidential record of each complaint made at the District office.
+The District will maintain a confidential record of each complaint made pursuant to Policy JII at the District office.
 The record shall include a copy of the complaint or grievance filed by a student, findings of the investigation, and the disposition of the matter.